Lupita Nyong'o: Early life and education

-Lupita Amondi Nyong'o was born on 1 March 1983 in Mexico City to Kenyan parents, Dorothy Ogada Buyu and Anyang' Nyong'o, a college professor.
+Lupita Amondi Nyong'o was born on 1 March 1983 in Mexico City, Mexico.
+(Note: Attributed to multiple references:) She is the second of six children.
+Both her mother, Dorothy Ogada Buyu, and her father, Anyang' Nyong'o, are Kenyan and are of Luo descent.
+It is a Luo tradition to name a child after the events of the day, so Nyong'o's parents gave her the Spanish name Lupita, a diminutive of Guadalupe.
+At the time of her birth, her father was a visiting lecturer in political science at El Colegio de México in Mexico City.
 The family had left Kenya in 1980 for a period because of political repression and unrest; Lupita's uncle, Charles Nyong'o, disappeared after he was thrown off a ferry in 1980.

-Nyong'o holds Kenyan, Mexican, and United States citizenship and identifies as "Kenyan-Mexican".
-She is of Luo descent on both sides of her family, and is the second of six children.
-It is a tradition of the Luo people to name a child after the events of the day, so her parents gave her a Spanish name, Lupita (a diminutive of Guadalupe).
-Her father, a former Member of the Kenyan Parliament and past Minister for Medical Services, serves as the Governor of Kisumu County, Kenya as of November 2025.
-At the time of Nyong'o's birth, he was a visiting lecturer in political science at El Colegio de México in Mexico City.

-The family returned to Kenya when Nyong'o was under a year old, after her father was appointed as a professor at the University of Nairobi.
-She grew up primarily in Nairobi, in an artistic family, and describes her upbringing as "middle class, suburban."
-Family get-togethers often included performances by the children, and trips to see plays.
-She attended Rusinga International School in Kenya and acted in school plays.
+Nyong'o's family returned to Kenya when she was under a year old, after her father was appointed as a professor at the University of Nairobi.
+She grew up primarily in Nairobi, and has described her upbringing as middle class and suburban.
+Her family was artistic, and family get-togethers often included performances by the children and trips to see plays.
+Nyong'o was raised as a Christian and attended an all-girls Catholic school for the first six years of her life.
+She later attended Rusinga International School, where she performed in school plays.